 The Group generates revenue from sales of electric vehicles, together with a number of embedded products and services through a contract.
 The Group identifies the customers who purchase the vehicle as its customers.
-There are multiple distinct performance obligations explicitly stated in a series of contracts including sales of vehicle, free charging within 4 years or 100,000 kilometers, extended lifetime warranty, option between household charging pile and charging card, and vehicle internet connection services which are accounted for in accordance with ASC 606.
+There are multiple distinct performance obligations explicitly stated in a series of contracts including sales of vehicle, free charging within 4 years or 100,000 kilometers, extended lifetime warranty, option between household charging pile and charging card, vehicle internet connection services, and services of lifetime free charging in XPeng-branded super charging stations and lifetime warranty of battery which are accounted for in accordance with ASC 606.
 The standard warranty provided by the Group is accounted for in accordance with ASC 460, Guarantees, and the estimated costs are recorded as a liability when the Group transfers the control of vehicle to a customer.